 COMPELLING TRACK RECORD

-The Coronation Strategic Bond strategy has delivered an annualised return of 10.1% (gross of fees) since inception in 2008.
-The strategy has outperformed its benchmark (the JSE ASSA ALBI) by 1.5% per annum (gross of fees).
+The Coronation Strategic Bond strategy has delivered a gross annualised return of 10.1% (9.8% net of fees) since inception in 2008.
+The strategy has outperformed its benchmark (the JSE ASSA ALBI) by 1.5% per annum (1.2% per annum net of fees).

 The portfolio is positioned according to a long-term strategic market view, but this is balanced by taking advantage of shorterterm tactical opportunities when the market lags or runs ahead of that strategic view.